RCDD-202203-TUR-BEW/backend-capstone-turkey-lets-share/README.md

 # 🔬 Description

-> “Let’s share” website encourages people who live in the same region to share their daily extra electronics clothes ,
+> "Let's Share" encourages people who live in the same region to share their extra electronics, clothes,
+> furniture, etc.<br>
-> furniture, etc. Let's share is an API allows people to post donation and request posts
+> Let's Share is an API that allows people to post donation and request posts
-> where one order request can be approved to take the product,
+> where one order request can be approved to take the product.

 # ⚙️ Demo